 Why are you interested in an MLA?

-I want to continue applying landscape design thinking to other problems – parks, plazas, redevelopment areas, transforming a grey economy to a green economy, building neighborhood hubs, infrastructure, multi-modal transport hubs – anything!
+I want to continue applying landscape design thinking to other areas – parks, plazas, redevelopment areas, grey-to-green economies, neighborhood hubs, infrastructure – anything!

 How would you define regenerative design?

-I suppose there are many definitions, but to me regenerative design is about creating a catalyst – initiating a transformation and a framework that allows for evolution and increasing complexity.
+To me regenerative design is about creating a catalyst that allows for evolution and increasing complexity.
 This sort of design is not a static thing.

 Regenerative designers must maintain a holistic perspective for how a place interconnects with its social, environmental and economic context.
 This is what’s known as “triple bottom-line” accounting.
 One must also consider the “direct” audience and the “silent” audience.
 In the process of design, I ask myself, “Who uses this place?
 Why?
 How?”

 There’s an environmental component as well, of course.
-In designing a landscape, we create a vehicle for ecological processes to establish, evolve and improve the holistic health of the land.
-Ideally, it’s a process that starts small and snowballs into a highly functional, self-regulating system that persists and performs beyond the simple parameters of the original installation.
+In designing a landscape, we create a vehicle for ecological processes to evolve and improve the health of the land.
+Ideally, it’s a process that starts small and snowballs into a system that performs beyond the parameters of the original installation.
 In a successful design, natural processes are harnessed to do the “heavy lifting” of site repair.
 That’s the intent, anyway!

 Thank you, Josiah!